Science Project Outlines

 As well as studies of structure on the largest astrophysical scales, the project uses the MWA to identify much smaller sources, including some of the most distant galaxies in the universe, detecting radio waves that they emitted when the universe was just a fraction of its current age.
 Furthermore, by using the twinkling of radio sources seen through the solar wind, we can use the MWA, spanning only a few kilometres, to mimic a telescope one hundred times the size, and thereby identify some of the most compact low-frequency radio sources known, which are typically young supermassive black holes that have only recently begun accreting matter.

-Pulsars and fast transients
+Pulsars and Fast Transients

-Project lead: Dr Clancy James
+Project lead: Dr Ramesh Bhat

 This project explores the universe at the highest time resolution, studying compact sources of radio emission that produce bursts or pulses of radio waves that can last for less than a millisecond.
 Having developed the capability of the MWA to study radio sources at a time resolution of less than one ten thousandth of a second, we can use this to study the properties of pulsars – rapidly spinning neutron stars that emit regular pulses of radiation, with a stability better than the earth’s best atomic clocks.
 We are conducting an MWA survey of the entire southern sky to detect new pulsars, and to study known systems, aiming to better understand how these exotic objects produce their radio emission.